 What information do we collect about you?

-Whilst visiting our site, you may be asked to enter information on one of our online forms.
+Whilst visiting our site, you may be asked to enter personal data on one of our online forms.
 'Personal data' means any information relating to an identified or identifiable natural person.

 The information requested will be the minimum necessary in order to provide our services effectively, and may include your name, contact details, and other personal data.